maxonrow/maxathon/README.md

 # **Rules**
 - You will receive a GitHub repository from the organisation to submit your work.
 Only submissions in your official repository will be considered.
 - You may use existing code to start with, but you must make clear which new work you have produced in the hackathon.
 Your submission will be judged only on the new work.
+- Your final code need to be supplied together with **Dockerfile or Docker Compose** so that judges can run your code for final evaluation easily.

 # **Judging Process & Criteria**
 - Pitch : The 20 finalist teams will pitch their solution via the platform on 3-October-2020.
 Each team will have 10 minutes, including the Q&A session.